 Visually it is stunning, using its slick paper to advantage to offer such items as some small reproductions of representative paintings by Parthenis, Tsarouchis, Ghikas and Pierrakos; several photos of old time Athens and Piraeus; and a number of religious works.
 Many pictures of sites, ancient works, and maps are present, including some of 3-D maps to orient you to sites.

-The editors are to be congratulated for their choices: for example, even the few pages on Nafplio convey a surprising amount of information and give a feel for the texture of the city.
+The editors are to be congratulated for their choices: for example, even the few pages on Nafpilo convey a surprising amount of information and give a feel for the texture of the city.

 There is some coverage of hotels and restaurants, but nothing the average tourist guidebook wouldn't cover in more depth.